saleem/simplecalc/README.md

             }
         }

-5. Run the test.
+5. Compile and run the test.
 6. Practice the following enhancements:
-   6.1 Write additional unit tests.
+   * Write additional unit tests.
-   6.2 Remove hard-coded "magic constants" from Calculator.
+   * Remove hard-coded "magic constants" from Calculator.
-   6.3 Change the main method to take input from console.
+   * Change the main method to take input from console.

 # Useful stuff
 1. Compiling from shell: